News Apps Developer

 Ben Philpott is a senior reporter for KUT-FM, Austin's National Public Radio affiliate.
 He has been covering state politics and dozens of other topics for the station since 2002, during which time he has been recognized for outstanding radio journalism by the Radio and Television News Directors Association, Public Radio News Directors Incorporated, the Houston Press Club and the Texas Associated Press Broadcasters.
 Before moving to Texas, he worked in public radio in Birmingham and Tuscaloosa, Ala., and at several television stations in Alabama and Tennessee.
 Born in New York City and raised in Chattanooga, Tenn., Philpott graduated from the University of Alabama with a degree in broadcast journalism.

-Ross Ramsey Ross Ramsey is executive editor and co-founder of The Texas Tribune.
-Before joining the Tribune, Ramsey was editor and co-owner of Texas Weekly for 15 years.
-He did a 28-month stint in government as associate deputy comptroller for policy with the Texas Comptroller of Public Accounts and the agency’s director of communications.
-Before that, Ramsey reported for the Houston Chronicle from its Austin bureau and for the Dallas Times Herald, first on the business desk in Dallas and later as the paper’s Austin bureau chief, and worked as a Dallas-based freelance business writer, writing for regional and national magazines and newspapers.
-Ramsey got his start in journalism in broadcasting, working for almost seven years covering news for radio stations in Denton and Dallas.
+Ross Ramsey is executive editor and co-founder of The Texas Tribune.
+Before joining the Tribune, Ross was editor and co-owner of Texas Weekly for 15 years.
+He did a 28-month stint in government as associate deputy comptroller for policy and director of communications with the Texas Comptroller of Public Accounts.
+Before that, he reported for the Houston Chronicle from its Austin bureau and for the Dallas Times Herald, first on the business desk in Dallas and later as its Austin bureau chief, and worked as a Dallas-based freelance business writer, writing for regional and national magazines and newspapers.
+Ross got his start in journalism in broadcasting, covering news for radio stations in Denton and Dallas.

 Alana Rocha joined the Tribune staff as the multimedia reporter after working eight years in television and radio news.
 She's covered politics for stations in Florida, Kansas and most recently in Austin as YNN's lead political reporter.
 Her work at the cable news outlet took her around the country reporting from the presidential campaign trail.
 A native of Tampa, Florida, Alana received bachelor's degrees in Journalism and Spanish from the University of Florida.